by Dan Muse

 Apps and innovation

 In today’s [fill in the blank]-as-a-service world, you can tell a lot about a company by how it approaches applications.
 For many businesses, off-the-shelf software no longer cuts it.
 In fact, most companies surveyed (59 percent) say they either develop custom apps or customize software to suit their needs.

-As mobility becomes more critical to business success, it’s clear that custom or customised software for mobile devices indicates innovation.
-Of those who develop customised apps in-house, 61 percent report that all or a majority their mission-critical apps are suitable for use on mobile devices, compared to just 22 percent where no customised development occurs.
+As mobility becomes more critical to business success, it’s clear that custom or customized software for mobile devices indicates innovation.
+Of those who develop customized apps in-house, 61 percent report that all or a majority their mission-critical apps are suitable for use on mobile devices, compared to just 22 percent where no customized development occurs.

 Best use of IT resources